dallaylaen/resource-silo-p5/README.md

     my $dbh = silo->ctl->fresh('dbh');

     $dbh->begin_work;
-    # any operations on $dbh won't interfere with normal DB usage
+    # any operations on $dbh won't interfere with normal usage
     # of silo->dbh by other application classes.
 ```